 Any, as long as they’re gluten free!
 Watch out for ‘may contain’ warnings too.

 (if you’re dairy free, I’d recommend these from Asda as they’re actually chocolate orange flavoured!)

 Can I bake your gluten free chocolate orange cake with less sugar?

 I can definitely understand the need to reduce sugar in our foods, but this is one of the recipes where I wouldn’t advise it at all!

 Of course, the sugar isn’t just for sweetness – it’s an integral part of the structure of the cake.

 If you’re conscious about this, you can always reduce the amount of icing you put on top of the cake, or skip topping it with buttons.

 How long can I keep your gluten free chocolate orange cake for?

 I’ve kept my gluten free chocolate orange cake for up to 5 days in an air-tight container.
-It usually doesn’t even last that long to be honest!
+We usually eat it well before then to be honest!!